arathunku/ecex/README.md

   - add more tests
   - improve changeset validations
   - add helpers for changeset based validations for commands
-  - remove hard coded reference to the repo
+  - remove hard coded reference to the repo'
+  - aggregate locking

 ## Running